BadIdeaFactory/corporate/documents/operating.md

 * The "**Hive Mind**" shall mean the "board of directors" of the Company, as defined by Pennsylvania state law.
 The Hive Mind shall consist of all current Corporate Overlords of the Company.
 * "**Plotting Session**" shall mean a meeting of the "board of directors" of the Company, as defined by Pennsylvania state law.
 * "**Quorum**" shall mean the presence of 2/3 or more of the company's Corporate Overlords.
+* "**Chain of Command**" shall refer to the following order: Overlord, Underlord, Keeper of Lore, Treasure Goblin, Beastmaster, The Popular One, Secretary of Code.
 * "**Operating Agreement**" shall refer to the official version of this document to be held in a file named `operating.md` in the `documents` directory of the `master` branch of the `corporate` repository within the `BadIdeaFactory` team hosted on GitHub.
 (As of July 2017, the described version of the file may be located at: https://github.com/BadIdeaFactory/corporate/blob/master/documents/operating.md )